reganmeloche/iot-controls/README.md

 ## Try it out
 This was a personal project that I worked in an effort to get familiar with full-stack IoT.
 I worked on it during my spare time, and it took me 3 months to complete.
 Feel free to use any of the components here for your own projects and please let me know how they turn out.
 Good luck!

+## Ideas for future development
+- Log all user interactions: Could integrate into a cloud platform like AWS/Azure
+- Smooth out the motor controls: Currently the controls are just triggered by distinct button pushes.
+Running the motor while a control is held down would be much smoother
+- Add a camera and stream it to the dashboard
+- Improve the battery power: Currently everything is powered off of a 9v battery, and it drains fairly quickly
+- Add in path planning: Could make a simple program that constantly seeks out the warmest area